 Oxidized LDL is pivotal in the initial insult that precedes plaque buildup and lesion formation, the major cause of heart disease.
 Clinical studies show that native LDL must be converted to oxidized LDL in order to become atherogenic.
-Thus, oxidized LDL is the culprit molecule, or pathophysiological substance, directly involved in the development of coronary artery atherosclerosis.
+Thus, oxidized LDL is the culprit molecule, or pathophysiological substance, directly involved in the of coronary artery atherosclerosis.
 The level of oxidized LDL found in the bloodstream can differentiate individuals with coronary artery disease from individuals who are “healthy” and not at risk, and can do so with a very high degree of accuracy.

 MALONDIALDEHYDE (MDA) –MODIFIED LDL FOR THE DIAGNOSIS OF ACUTE CAD